First Blog about My First Blog — on display

 | Respects vertical margin | No | Yes | Yes |

-The Honest Takeaway
+The Honest Takeaway#

 I still think about these three values when something isn't laying out the way I expect.
-Not because I forgot — but because they're the foundation that everything else is built on top of.
+Not because I forgot — but because they're the foundation everything else is built on top of.

-Thanks for reading my first post.
+Thanks for reading.
 More to come. 🙂